 The book Getting Value out of Agile Retrospectives – A Toolbox of Retrospective Exercises written by Luis Gonçalves and Ben Linders contains many exercises that you can use to facilitate retrospectives, supported with the “what” and “why” of retrospectives, the business value and benefits that they can bring you, and advice for introducing and improving retrospectives.

-Sources with Retrospective exercise
+Sources of Retrospective Exercises

 - Agile Retrospective Resource Wiki

 - Agile Retrospectives eBook Bundle 5 great books on Agile Retrospectives